rfresh2/XaeroPlus/README.md

 Configurations are in the Xaero WorldMap and Minimap settings GUI.

 Toggleable settings support keybinds through the standard Minecraft Controls GUI.

+# Language Translations

+PR's are welcomed for language translations.

+Language files are located in `src/main/resources/assets/xaeroplus/lang/`

 # Other Useful Tools